 Root certification authority: An organisation that issues CA certificates and formulates a certificate policy describing its activities as well as a certification practice.
-In this certification practice, the Population Register Centre serves as the root certification authority.
+In this certification practice. the Population Register Centre serves as the root certification authority.

-Citizen certificate: A certificate for secure use of e-services issued by the Population Register Centre to a natural person governed by the Act on the Population Information System and the Certificate Services of the Population Register Centre (661/2009).
+Citizen certificate: A certificate for secure use of e-services issued by the Population Register Centre to a natural person governed by the Act on Certificate Services Provided by the Digital and Population Data Service Agency (661/2009).